Gardening Calendar

 Be sure to not cut the leaves off the daffodils, hyacinths, crocuses and other bulbed plants.
 After the flowers are spent, they need to reabsorb the nutrients from the greens to be able to remain healthy and bloom next year.

-Tips: Lawn Care: The application of a spring lawn fertilizer will perk up the lawn and improve its overall color and appearance.
 Consider thatching and over-seeding the lawn.
 Thatch buildup can smother the lawn.
 Remove thatch with a brisk raking or with a de-thatching machine.
-Over-seeding fills in bare spots and deters weeds. |
+Overseeding fills in bare spots and deters weeds.

 - Prune forsythia, weigela and spirea when they have finished blooming.
 Cut back one-third of the oldest canes to ground level, then cut back one-third of the remaining branches by one-third of their height.